mohamedgaddour/Hive_mq_sensor_tempo/README.md

 # Project Description

-Sensor DHT11 with Red LED Control
+Sensor DHT11 with ESP32 Board

 This project demonstrates the integration of the DHT11 temperature and humidity sensor with an ESP32-WROOM-32U microcontroller board.
 The system reads temperature data when a button is pressed and interacts with the HiveMQ platform as an IoT hub.